lineality/Online_Voting_Using_One_Time_Pads/README.md

 # A revised thrifty-protocol for resource limited areas: (section under construction)

+## Practical Voting
+The goal here is more practical and less abstract.
+How can a local community organize and carry out a best practice audible vote and publish the results using widely available and accessible technology (such as mobile phones).

 ## Proposed Steps for Secure Online Voting (section under construction)